seregazhuk/seregazhuk.github.io_old/_posts/2016-08-17-laravel-console-commands.md

 {% endhighlight %}

 The definition of the `$commands` property grows very quickly and looks very ugly.
 How to solve this problem?
 All of our commands are usually located in one folder.
-Ofcourse they can me placed in different subfolders, but the main folder is always one.
+Of course they can me placed in different subfolders, but the main folder is always one.
 So, we can dynamically scan it and fill the `$commands` property.
-Lets override a constructor of the `Kernel` class.
+Let's override a constructor of the `Kernel` class.
 It accepts two arguments: the application instance and the event dispatcher.

 {% highlight php %}